FormantIO/jetcam/README.md

 The batteries aren't included in the JetBot kit, but luckily there's a [junky flashlight](https://www.amazon.com/gp/product/B07SQLRMQH/) for sale that comes with six of exactly what's needed.

 The JetBot battery pack and jetson nano can be bolted to the shell, and any extra cables can be routed inside.
+The wheels and motors aren't necessary for this build.

 # Setup
 ### Set up the JetBot image